Whole horse veterinary rehabilitation

 Cases taken for individualised veterinary rehabilitation on a track system

-Have your horse cared for by a vet to recuperate from injury, chronic pain, or illness, to regain functional posture and movement, and to change behaviour by addressing the way they feel.
+Have your horse cared for by a vet to recuperate from injury and chronic pain, to regain functional posture and movement, and to change behaviour by addressing the way they feel.

 Cases taken on by me for whole horse rehabilitation at my facility on a track system in West Sussex, UK.
 I am a veterinary surgeon with expertise in species-appropriate lifestyle, postural rehabilitation, ethical behaviour modification, and ecology.
 This unique perspective means I treat the body, mind, and emotions together, and honour their wider ecosystem, enabling true, profound, long lasting changes to health and wellbeing.